Unsupervised Progressive Learning and the STAM Architecture: Abstract

 \section{Abstract}

-We first pose the Unsupervised Progressive Learning (UPL) problem: an online representation learning problem in which the learner observes a non-stationary and unlabeled data stream, and identifies a growing number of features that persist over time even though the data is not stored or replayed.
+We first pose the Unsupervised Progressive Learning (UPL) problem: an online representation learning problem in which the learner observes a non-stationary and unlabeled data stream, learning a growing number of features that persist over time even though the data is not stored or replayed.
 To solve the UPL problem we propose the Self-Taught Associative Memory (STAM) architecture.
 Layered hierarchies of STAM modules learn based on a combination of online clustering, novelty detection, forgetting outliers, and storing only prototypical features rather than specific examples.
-We evaluate STAM representations using classification and clustering tasks.
-Even though there are no prior approaches that are directly applicable to the UPL problem, we evaluate the STAM architecture in comparison to some unsupervised and self-supervised deep learning approaches adapted in the UPL context.
+We evaluate STAM representations using clustering and classification tasks.
+While there are no existing learning scenarios that are directly comparable to UPL, we compare the STAM architecture with two recent continual learning models, Memory Aware Synapses (MAS) and Gradient Episodic Memories (GEM), after adapting them in the UPL setting. \footnote{Code available at https://github.com/CameronTaylorFL/stam}